jasondborneman/cosoradio/README.md

 * SPOTIFY_ID : The spotify ID [App set up with a redirect url of `http://localhost:8080/callback`]
 * SPOTIFY_SECRET : The spotify Secret
-* GOOGLE_SECRET : Google API Secret [Oauth2 with scope to read only from youtube api]
+* GOOGLE_ID : Google API Key ID [Oauth2 with scope to read only from youtube api]
-* GOOGLE_DEVKEY: Google API Key
+* GOOGLE_SECRET: Google API Secret

 **Coming Soon**